Osheen0712/CricketT20Analysis_usingPython-PowerBI/README.md

  - Load data from JSON files.
  - Convert JSON data to Pandas DataFrames.
  - Clean and transform the data.
- - Save transformed data to CSV files located in the DataDirectory/cricket_t20_csv directory.
+ - Save transformed data to CSV files located in the "cricket_t20_csv" directory of the repository.

 # Power BI Dashboard :
  # Steps to Create Dashboard :